jackyzha0/quartz/content/notes/jonathan-meet-0908.md

 ---

 Questions:
-- can i uninstall old versions of visual studio
+- [x] can i uninstall old versions of visual studio
+	- [ ] not sure. not realy any reason to though
-- any ideas why I cant log in my student account?
+- [x] any ideas why I cant log in my student account?
+	- [ ] computer not connected to uni network
-- how can i free up some disk space
+- [x] how can i free up some disk space.
+	- [ ] get new hard drive/new computer

 some python thing to view cameras